OrchardCMS/OrchardCore/src/docs/reference/modules/Media.AmazonS3/README.md

 {
    "OrchardCore": {
        "OrchardCore_Media_AmazonS3": {
-           // If you have aws cli installed and configured you may just specify profile name "Profile": "",
+           // If you have AWS CLI installed and configured you may just specify a profile name.
+           "Profile": "",
-           // In case your aws profiles are located not in default place "ProfilesLocation": "",
+           // In case your AWS profiles are located not in the default place.
+           "ProfilesLocation": "",
            "Region": "",
            // This section needed only if Orchard will be hosted not in the AWS Cloud